Movie Studios' Risky Pandemic Demands Are Bad Business | Digital Trends

 Despite a recent surge in the ongoing pandemic that has filled hospitals around the nation, Disney recently declined to make Shang-Chi and the Legend of the Ten Rings available to press and critics outside of a few crowded theatrical screenings in densely populated areas of the country.
 That put the Marvel movie in the company of recent films like F9: The Fast Saga, Snake Eyes, and A Quiet Place Part II, which all debuted in theaters without a streaming option for critics, journalists, or general audiences.

-Although Sony and Paramount shied away from providing digital screeners of their biggest films to the press and critics throughout much of the pandemic, the Shang-Chi decision is a shift in policy for Disney, which initially made Black Widow, Jungle Cruise, and other films accessible digitally to critics and press initially, then to its streaming service’s subscribers.
+Although Universal and Paramount shied away from providing digital screeners of their biggest films to the press and critics throughout much of the pandemic, the Shang-Chi decision is a shift in policy for Disney, which initially made Black Widow, Jungle Cruise, and other films accessible digitally to critics and press initially, then to its streaming service’s subscribers.
 (Asked whether the theater-only restriction will be the studio’s policy for press and critics going forward, Disney representatives declined to respond.)

 Disney’s decision also seems to contradict its own assertion about the dangers posed by the pandemic.